-Graduates of the Bachelor of Science in Business degrees will possess high-tech applied skills combined with management and leadership skills directly related to the use of technology in business and industry.
+Graduates of this program will possess high-tech applied skills combined with management and leadership skills directly related to the use of technology in business and industry.
 The course content and sequence link with functional management areas through case studies and real-world situations.
 The focus throughout is how technical skills, interpersonal skills, and technology help to build a competitive strength in business.